Dead Poets Society: Plot

-Charlie publishes an article in the school newspaper, on behalf of the club, recommending that girls be admitted to Welton.
-In response, Nolan paddles Charlie, attempting to force him to reveal who else is in the Dead Poets Society, but Charlie remains defiant.
-Keating gently admonishes Charlie, advising the boys that one must assess all potential consequences of one's actions.
+Charlie publishes an article in the school newspaper on behalf of the Dead Poets Society recommending that girls be admitted to Welton.
+In response, Nolan paddles Charlie, attempting to force him to reveal the names of the other members of the Dead Poets Society; Charlie refuses.
+Keating gently admonishes him, advising the boys that one must assess all potential consequences of one's actions.

-On the eve of the play's opening performance, Neil's father discovers his involvement in the play and demands that he quit immediately.
-Keating advises Neil to explain to his father that he is passionate about acting.
-Neil performs in the play, but his father retaliates by telling him he plans to withdraw him from Welton and enroll him in Braden Military School.
-Lacking any support from his mother and unable to explain his feelings to his father, Neil commits suicide using his father's gun.
+On the eve of the play's opening performance, Neil's father discovers his involvement and demands that he quit.
+Neil performs in the play, but his father retaliates by telling him he plans to withdraw him from Welton and enroll him in Braden Military School in preparation for Harvard Medical School.
+Lacking support from his mother and unable to explain his feelings to his father, a devastated Neil dies by suicide.

 At Neil's parents' request, Nolan investigates his death.
 Cameron shifts blame onto Keating to avoid punishment for his role in the Dead Poets Society, and he names the other members of the group.
-Charlie punches Cameron for his betrayal and is expelled.
+Charlie punches him for his betrayal and is expelled.
 Each of the boys is called to Nolan's office to sign a letter confirming Cameron's false allegations.
-Todd reluctantly signs the letter under his parents' pressure, and Keating is fired as a result.
+Todd reluctantly signs under his parents' pressure, and Keating is fired.

-Nolan, who had taught English at Welton prior to becoming headmaster, temporarily takes over Keating's English class.
+Nolan takes over Keating's English class.
 As Keating interrupts the class to gather his belongings, Todd confesses that the boys were pressured into signing the letter that led to his dismissal.
 Keating assures Todd that he believes him.
 Nolan threatens to expel Todd and anyone else who speaks out of line.
-Despite the threat, Todd stands up on his desk and says "O Captain!
+Despite the threat, Todd stands up on his desk and says, "O Captain!
 My Captain!".
-The other members of the Dead Poets Society, except for Cameron, along with several other students in the class, follow suit.
+Several other members of the Dead Poets Society, along with several classmates, follow suit.
 Touched by their support, Keating proudly thanks the boys and departs.